matin-vilan/A_SAFE/README.md

 For this system, a hook named useSearchParams was defined in the hooks folder

 The ability to search in the result can be tested on this page, the result is paginated on the front side

+## Task 5: Performance Optimisation

+The "home page" and "post list" and "post content" pages are set as a server side and the information is transferred to the page through props
+To test this page, you can go to the setting section through inspect and enable "Disable javascript" Then you can still see the content of the page.

+## Task 6: Testing

+Unit testing for parts of the project was done using react testing library Also, end to end testing was done for the project and Cypress was used for this

+## Task 7: Documentation